Barski-lab/sc-seq-analysis/docs/index.md

   - Cell Ranger Count Gene Expression
   - Cell Ranger Aggregate
   - Seurat Cluster
+- Click the **Save** button at the top right corner of the screen.

 ![](./images/tutorial/figure_1.jpg)
 ***Figure 1.
 Creating a new project for scRNA-Seq data analysis***

 *Setting project title and subtitle helps to distinguish it from the other projects (A).
 A detailed project description can be added as a Markdown-formatted text (B).
 Since there are many ways to process the same data, only workflows that have been attached to the project can be used for data analyses to ensure that samples are directly comparable(C).
-The list of available workflows can be edited after project creation as well.*
+The list of available workflows can be edited after project creation as well*

 ## **Step 2.** Build Cell Ranger reference indices

 To build reference genome indices [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) runs [STAR](https://github.com/alexdobin/STAR).
 Genome indices are used to make alignment algorithm fast and efficient.
 For Cell Ranger both genome sequences ([FASTA](https://software.broadinstitute.org/software/igv/FASTA)) and gene annotation ([GTF](https://software.broadinstitute.org/software/igv/GFF)) files should be provided.
 The gene annotation file is required for splice junction extraction which improves mapping accuracy of scRNA-Seq data.
 More details about preparing genome references for Cell Ranger can be found in the official 10X Genomics [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr).

+- Enter newly created project.
 - Create a new experiment by clicking the **Add sample** button on the **Sample** tab.
 - Select **Cell Ranger Build Reference Indices** workflow from the **Experiment type** dropdown menu (Figure 2A).
 - On the **General info** tab set an arbitrary **Experiment short name** to distinguish the newly created sample from the others.
 Select **Mus Musculus (mm10)** genome from the **Genome type** dropdown menu (Figure 2B).
 Optionally, add detailed experiment description in the **Details** section (Figure 2C).
 SciDAP already has the genome and annotation in its database and they will be used for indexing.
 - Click the **Save sample** button at the bottom of the screen.
 - Proceed to the next step after building Cell Ranger reference indices finished successfully.
+If the analysis failed SciDAP displays an error marker with the percentage and the name of the last executed workflow step on the right side from the failed experiment on the Sample tab.
+SciDAP will not allow using failed experiments for further analyses.

 ![](./images/tutorial/figure_2.jpg)
 ***Figure 2.
 Building Cell Ranger reference indices***